Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Experimental Analysis

-\textit{Source and Target Domain Alignment.} Let us now analyze the influence of the source-target domain alignment on reprogramming accuracy.
-As we have explained in Sect.~\ref{sec:math-tool}, reprogramming accuracy also depends on the classifier loss on the target-domain dataset before reprogramming (the first term of Eq.~\ref{eq:linearized-reprogramming-loss}).
-In Table~\ref{tab:results-mask-size-224}, we report the accuracy of the classifier on the target-domain dataset before reprogramming, referred to as \textit{domain alignment} (${\rm DA}$).
+\myparagraph{Source and Target Domain Alignment.} Let us now analyze the influence of the source-target domain alignment on reprogramming accuracy. \emph{As we have explained in Sect.~\ref{sec:math-tool}, reprogramming accuracy also depends on the classifier loss on the target-domain dataset before reprogramming (the first term of Eq.~\ref{eq:linearized-reprogramming-loss}).
+(It determines the reprogramming accuracy before optimizing the program).} In Table~\ref{tab:results-mask-size-224}, we report the accuracy of the classifier on the target-domain dataset before reprogramming, referred to as \textit{domain alignment} (${\rm DA}$).
 The table shows that DA is usually quite low (around 10\%), even when reprogramming accuracy is very high (${\rm RA}> 90\%$), which means that the source and target alignment is not correlated with the reprogramming accuracy.
+Namely, this factor does not have a prominent impact on reprogramming accuracy.
+Even if the source and target domain are quite different, reprogramming can be successful because the program optimization impacts more than the reprogramming accuracy of the model on the target domain before optimizing the program.
 To explain why domain alignment is low, in Fig.~\ref{fig:confusion_matrix} we report the confusion matrices computed before (left plot) and after (right plot) reprogramming.
 These matrices show that, before reprogramming, the target-domain samples are often assigned to a single class or a few classes.
 The reason is that, before reprogramming, the target-domain samples are simply padded with zeros, thus being more likely to be classified similarly.

-\textit{Gradient Alignment.} Here, we analyze the impact of gradient alignment on reprogramming accuracy.
+\myparagraph{Gradient Alignment.} Here, we analyze the impact of gradient alignment on reprogramming accuracy. \emph{As we have explained in Sect.~\ref{sec:math-tool}, the gradient alignment influences how much the reprogramming accuracy increase when optimizing the program (the higher, the better)}.
 For each classifier and reprogramming task, we compute the gradient-alignment metric $r$ (Eq.~\ref{eq:r}) before ($r_0$) and after reprogramming ($r_N$).
 The reason is that, as previously explained, before reprogramming, the target-domain samples are simply padded with zeros and tend to be assigned to one or few classes.
 Accordingly, the input gradients computed before optimizing the program are not expected to be really informative, while they are expected to be more informative when the program is optimized and reprogramming accuracy starts increasing.

 The values of $r_0$ and $r_N$ for the given reprogramming tasks are reported in Table~\ref{tab:results-mask-size-224}.
 In Fig.~\ref{fig:scatter} we also report the correlation between gradient alignment and reprogramming accuracy, computed using Pearson (P), Spearman (S), and Kendall (K) methods, along with the corresponding permutation tests and $p$-values.
 The correlation between reprogramming accuracy ${\rm RA}$ and gradient alignment before reprogramming ($r_0$) is not significant ($p>0.05$) mostly due to the presence of two outlying observations (\ie, AlexNet \chmnist $\rightarrow$ MNIST, and CWNet \chmnist $\rightarrow$ MNIST).
 The correlation values are much higher and statistically significant, instead, when considering gradient alignment after reprogramming ($r_N$), \eg, the correlation computed with the Pearson coefficient is 0.98 with $p < 1e-8$.
 These results show that gradient alignment, especially when computed after reprogramming ($r_N$), is strongly and positively correlated with reprogramming accuracy, thus confirming the intuition provided by our mathematical model.